mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 So, how can we access this *user* object in the main program here *const user = getUser(1);*?
 Well, there are three patterns to deal with *asynchronous* code.
 We have *Callbacks*, *Promises*, and *Async and Await*, which is basically some syntactical sugar over *Promises*.
 Now, chances are you're familiar with some or all of these or maybe none of these.
 And it doesn't matter.
 In the next lecture, we're going to look at *Callbacks* and how you can use them to get the result of an
 *asynchronous* operation.

+## 3- Callbacks

+So, in the last lecture, you learned that this *return { id: id, gitHubUsername: 'mukhtar' };* user object that you're returning here, will not be available